auhustsinovich/Collections/README.md

 ### Download the binary

-1. Download the release of the `Collections.xcframework` from the GitHub releases page.
+1. Download the release of the `Collections.xcframework` from the `Collections` [releases page](https://github.com/auhustsinovich/Collections/releases).
-1. Add `Collections.xcframework` to your project (select the `Do Not Embed` option).
+1. Add `Collections.xcframework` to your project (The `Do Not Embed` is the recommended option).

 ### Build `.xcframework` by yourself